 Staging the Cooking

 The only problematic issue with this soup is the collards need about 30 minutes of cooking, the squash about 15, and the cooked beans about 5.
 So, I have staged them.
-Adding each ingredient is added in spaced-out intervals and returning the pot to a simmer each time.
+Adding each ingredient in spaced-out intervals and returning the pot to a simmer each time.

 - 3 lb Georgia Candy Roaster (should give about 2 lbs of squash)